 You can practically hear him shrug.
 “She was nice-looking, smart, kind, and interesting.
-But I’ve met a lot of girls on blind dates who are nice-looking, smart, kind, and interesting.
+But I’ve met a lot of girls who are nice-looking, smart, kind, and interesting.
 This one was no different.”

 There is a lot of competent writing out there.
 Editors’ desks are piled high with submissions from writers who have MFAs, endorsements from important people, and impressive query letters.
 With enough practice, fortitude, patience, determination, study, and seriousness, it’s possible that almost every writer can become a relatively strong writer.